DzhuzhaMichael/simple-singly-linked-list-reverser/README.md

 The application supports source code checks regarding Google coding conventions from Google Java Style
     that can be found at https://google.github.io/styleguide/javaguide.html.
 Use command `mvn clean package` in terminal to activate the checking.
+## Logger
+To save your logs to the file you need to configure `resources/log4j2.xml` (line 7) using your ABSOLUTE_PATH to this project;